yossshhhi/training-diary/README.md

    ```
 3. **Run the `Application`:**
    - Open your IDE or text editor
-   - Find the build.gradle file in the project structure
+   - Find the `build.gradle` file in the project structure
-   - Ensure Gretty plugin is included in the plugins section of the `build.gradle` file
+   - Ensure the Spring Boot plugin is included in the plugins section of the `build.gradle` file.
-   - Run the `./gradlew appRun` command in the terminal or command prompt
+   - Run the `./gradlew bootRun` command in the terminal or command prompt
    - Once the server is started, you can interact with the application by navigating to http://localhost:8080 in your web browser.